-- Visual Projection Equipment - Thanks to a grant from the UK Film Council (wonderful people, with such good taste), PPS has now acquired a (new and improved) projector.
-You may have noticed the improvement, since (a) it is three times brighter than the old one, (b) the picture is sharper, and (c) the projected picture actually fits on the screen properly.
+- Visual Projection Equipment - Thanks to a grant from the UK Film Council (wonderful people, with such good taste), PPS acquired an improved projector in 2009.
+It was three times brighter than the old one, the picture was sharper and the projected picture actually fit on the screen properly.
 This very lovely (and pricy) bit of kit was three quarters (slightly more, actually, but who's counting) paid for by the UKFC grant, the remainder of the cost being paid from our own funds.
-It was just in the nick of time, as we had noticed that the old projector, which has had to be repaired in the past, had developed strange ideas about how to project colours.
-This
+It was just in the nick of time, as we had noticed that the old projector, which had to be repaired in the past, had developed strange ideas about how to project colours.

 We have also hard-wired the hall with permanent speaker wiring, which, apart from being more professional, also gave us the opportunity to improve the wiring standard.
-As a result, it now takes us less time to set up before each showing, and the sound quality has racked up another notch.
-(God, we're good)
+As a result, it now takes us less time to set up before each showing, and the sound quality was racked up another notch.

-- Loudspeakers - The loudspeakers currently in use are a bit of a mixture.
+- Loudspeakers - The loudspeakers in use in 2009 were a bit of a mixture.